lsantosc/Thumbs/README.md

 ======

 Thumbs plugin for CakePHP 2.x<br>
 This plugin allows you to create thumbs from any image on your website, it also creates a cache for each generated thumb.
+It uses Gd library or Imagick library (Automatically selected) for thumbs creation.
+So one of them you will need to have installed.

 #Getting started
 First fork this plugin into your CakePHP 2.x project, then load this plugin into your bootstrap.php file